KevinBorjaAnalytics/Project-Pizza-Sales/README.md

 ![alt text](assets/Revenue_day_by_hour.png)
 *from pizza sales Dashboard*

-In the peak hours of 12PM and 1PM where the restaurant is most busiest a total Revenue of $217,944 was generated.
+In the peak hours of 12 PM and 1 PM when the restaurant is  busiest a total Revenue of $217,944 was generated.

-The least busiest hours; 09AM, 10AM, and 11PM make a combined total revenue of $1,508 of $817,859.
+The least busiest hours; 09 AM, 10 AM, and 11 PM make a combined total revenue of $1,508 of $817,859.

 **Recommendations:**

-**Optimise Opening-Closing times:**
+- **Optimise Opening-Closing times:**
-It may be best practice to open at 11AM and close at 11PM to save costs and boost efficiency.
+It may be best practice to open at 11 AM and close at 11 PM to save costs and boost efficiency.

-**Staffing Optimization:**
+- **Staffing Optimization:**
 During Peak days like Friday and Saturday ensure there are sufficient staff and resources available to meet the demand.
-You may want to consider increasing shifts, hire temporary workers, or adjust employee schedules to cover peak periods.
+You may want to consider increasing shifts, hiring temporary workers, or adjusting employee schedules to cover peak periods.

-During Off-Peak Days like Sunday and Monday these days may be ideal for maintenance and training.
+- During Off-Peak Days like Sunday and Monday these days may be ideal for maintenance and training.

-**Marketing & Promotions:**
+- **Marketing & Promotions:**
 Running time-sensitive promotions during Peak times can help maximize sales by offering Lunch time or Dinner time discounts.

-There's also the opportunity to drive sales through combo deals to help upsell or cross-sell during peak hours.
+- There's also the opportunity to drive sales through combo deals to help upsell or cross-sell during peak hours.

 **Busiest Month?**